Lakshmisundaramoorthy/Hospital-patient-and-healthcare-analytics/README.md

 Insurance Type
 Admission Type
 Gender
-Data Preparation
+🔧 Preprocessing

-Categorical variables were converted into numerical variables using One-Hot Encoding.
+Categorical variables were converted using One-Hot Encoding.

 Numerical variables were standardized using StandardScaler.

-The dataset was split using:
+The dataset was split into:

+Dataset	Percentage
-75% Training
+Training	75%
-25% Testing
+Testing	25%

-Stratified sampling
+Stratified sampling was used to maintain the class distribution.

+Because readmission is a minority class,:

 class_weight='balanced'

+was used.

-Model Performance
+📈 Model Performance
+Logistic Regression

 ROC-AUC: 0.81

-The model demonstrates good discrimination between patients with and without a 30-day readmission in the held-out test dataset.
+The model was evaluated on the held-out test dataset using:

-The model is intended as an analytical risk-screening exercise, not as a clinical decision-making system.
+ROC-AUC
+Precision
+Recall
+F1-score
+Classification Report
 ROC Curve
+ROC Curve

+The model is an analytical risk-screening exercise for this portfolio project and is not intended for clinical decision-making.

-📊 5.
-Power BI Dashboard
+📊 Power BI Dashboard

-An interactive Power BI dashboard was created with four main analytical pages.
+An interactive Power BI dashboard was created with 4 analytical pages.

 🏥 Executive Overview

-High-level hospital KPIs, admissions, revenue, readmission rate, and overall performance.
+Provides an overall view of:

+Total admissions
+Revenue
+Readmission rate
+Patient satisfaction
+Hospital performance

 👤 Patient Analysis

-Patient demographics, age groups, gender, admission patterns, and readmission trends.
+Analyzes:

+Patient demographics
+Age groups
+Gender
+Admission patterns
+Readmission trends

 💰 Financial Analysis

-Revenue, billing amounts, insurance patterns, and financial trends.
+Analyzes:

+Hospital revenue
+Billing amounts
+Insurance patterns
+Financial trends
+Cost-related insights

 🏢 Department Performance

-Department-level admissions, revenue, length of stay, and readmission metrics.
+Compares departments based on:

+Admissions
+Revenue
+Length of stay
+Readmission metrics

-💡 6.
-Key Insights
+💡 Key Insights
-1. Seasonal Admission Trends
+1. 📅 Seasonal Trends

 Admissions and revenue show noticeable seasonal patterns, with higher activity during winter and monsoon periods.

-2. Department Performance
+2. 🏢 Department Performance

 Oncology and Orthopedics generate higher revenue per admission, while General Medicine and Emergency contribute significant patient volumes.

-3. Readmission Patterns
+3. 🔄 Readmission Patterns

 Readmission rates vary across departments, with Pulmonology and General Medicine showing relatively higher rates in this dataset.

-4. Readmission Risk
+4. 🤖 Readmission Risk

 The Logistic Regression model achieved a ROC-AUC of 0.81 using routinely available patient and admission characteristics.

-5. Patient Satisfaction
+5. ⭐ Patient Satisfaction

 Patient satisfaction tends to decrease among patients with longer hospital stays, particularly for stays exceeding approximately 10 days.

-These findings are based on the synthetic dataset and should not be interpreted as conclusions about real-world hospitals.
+These findings are based on the synthetic dataset used in this project and should not be interpreted as conclusions about real-world hospitals.

-📌 7.
-Business Recommendations
+📌 Business Recommendations

+Based on the analysis:

-Monitor high-volume departments for resource planning.
+📊 Monitor high-volume departments for resource planning.
-Investigate departments with higher readmission rates.
+🔄 Investigate departments with higher readmission rates.
-Monitor high-cost admissions to identify billing and cost drivers.
+💰 Monitor high-cost admissions to identify cost drivers.
-Analyze length-of-stay patterns for operational improvement.
+⏱️ Analyze length-of-stay patterns for operational improvement.
-Track patient satisfaction across length-of-stay groups.
+⭐ Track patient satisfaction across length-of-stay groups.
-Use readmission-risk predictions as an analytical screening mechanism for further review.
+🤖 Use readmission-risk predictions as an analytical screening mechanism for further review.
-📁 8.
-Project Structure
+📁 Project Structure
 Hospital-patient-and-healthcare-analytics/
 │
-├── data/
+├── 📁 data/
 │   └── hospital_admissions_data.csv
 │
-├── notebooks/
+├── 📁 notebooks/
 │   └── hospital_analytics.ipynb
 │
-├── sql/
+├── 📁 sql/
 │   └── analysis_queries.sql
 │
-├── powerbi/
+├── 📁 powerbi/
 │   └── Hospital_Healthcare_Analytics.pbix
 │
-├── screenshots/
+├── 📁 screenshots/
 │   ├── executive_overview.png
 │   ├── patient_analysis.png
 │   ├── financial_analysis.png
 │   └── department_performance.png
 │
-├── outputs/
+├── 📁 outputs/
 │   └── readmission_model_roc.png
 │
-├── requirements.txt
+├── 📄 requirements.txt
-├── LICENSE
+├── 📄 LICENSE
-├── .gitignore
+├── 📄 .gitignore
-└── README.md
+└── 📄 README.md
-⚙️ 9.
-How to Run
+⚙️ How to Run
-Python
+🐍 Python Analysis

 Install the required libraries: